3 Preparation for antiretroviral treatment

 It is very important that HIV patients take their correct medication on time every day.
-Poor adherence to taking medicine correctly leads to HIV resistance to one or more of the antiretroviral drugs being used.
+Poor adherence to taking medicine correctly leads to HIV resistance to 1 or more of the antiretroviral drugs being used.
 This reduces the drug options later in the course of the illness.
-Taking the first regimen of antiretroviral drugs correctly is the best chance the patient has to be healthy and well for many years.
+The first regimen of antiretroviral drugs is the easiest to take with the fewest side effects.
+Taking it correctly is the simplest way for the patient to be healthy and well for many years.

 Excellent drug adherence is extremely important for the successful management of AIDS.

 3-19 What are the aims of preparing a patient for antiretroviral treatment?

 - The patient must have a good understanding of HIV infection.

 - The names, dosing and timing of the antiretroviral agents should be learned.
 Patients should be taught to recognise their different drugs.

 - The risks and symptoms of side effects must be known.